Communication, Computing, Caching, and Sensing for Next Generation Aerial Delivery Networks: AI-Powered and Connected Aerial Delivery Networks

-Coherent operations between a warehouse, aerial delivery network, ground delivery network and the consumer can be enabled through the use of multi-faceted ML techniques.
-Based on the inherent complexity of the corresponding optimization problem, the ML-based solutions can be a practically feasible alternative to be deployed across different sectors.
-A distributed learning architecture is expected to pave the way for this multi-industry perspective.
-In this optimization problem, the operating states can be jointly processed with the demand forecast even instantaneously, based on consumer trends.
 Despite the apparent benefits, the joint considerations of demand and route planning have not yet been implemented due to the associated complexity and technical limitations.
-However, 3D connectivity offers the potential to enable each of the delivery nodes to behave in an autonomous manner for supply chain management and delivery via computation and caching services.
-We envision that the ML approaches will serve to connect the supply management in the warehouse, the delivery network along with the instantaneous demands of the consumers.
+However, 3D connectivity offers the potential to enable each of the delivery nodes to behave in an autonomous manner for supply chain management and delivery via computation, caching, and sensing services.
+We envision that the ML approaches will serve to connect the supply management in the warehouse, delivery network along with instantaneous consumer demands.

-As it is expected that a single model may not accurately help solving the problem, ensemble learning techniques can be of benefit \cite{MLSurvey}.
-Distributed learning approaches, including the parameter server paradigm, federated learning, or the fully distributed sufficient factor broadcasting approaches, can serve as powerful tools to enable this vision.
+As it is expected that a single model may not accurately help solving the problem, ensemble learning techniques can be of benefit \cite{MLSurvey}, especially considering the individual conditions of the fleet elements.
+Distributed learning approaches, including the parameter server paradigm, federated learning, or the fully distributed sufficient factor broadcasting approaches, can serve as powerful tools that can help with the decision of the next action at each fleet element, both in terms of their location and navigation information and the transmit power levels to enable this vision.
+The conditions of the wireless channel, either centered at the HAPS node, or through distributed communication via device-to-device (D2D) connectivity of fleet elements need to be closely monitored to capture the dynamic environmental/channel conditions.
 Such a network has the potential to increase customer satisfaction by addressing their needs as fast as possible, along with the OPEX reduction in terms of delivery architecture.
-Further savings from the fuel consumption perspective is also possible \cite{Hanzo}.
+Further savings from the fuel consumption perspective is also possible, as numerically shown in \cite{Hanzo}.